One Direction: Where We Are – The Concert Film: Background

 Initial rumours of a sequel to This Is Us surfaced in April 2014 as Horan, Malik, and Tomlinson were seen being followed by a camera crew during their visit to the Christ the Redeemer in Rio de Janeiro, Brazil; meanwhile Payne and Styles were also followed by a camera crew during their visit to Machu Picchu in the Cusco Region of Peru.
 On 20 May 2014, the band announced the concert film on their official website with filming taking place by the end of June 2014 during their Where We Are Tour in San Siro Stadium in Milan, to be released on home media in December 2014.

 Promotion

 On 22 July 2014, the first teaser trailer was posted on the band's YouTube channel announcing the worldwide limited theatrical release for 11 and 12 October 2014 only.

 Release

 The film was released worldwide on 11 October 2014 and ended showings the next day.
 The film broke the record for the highest grossing event cinema production with a net total of $4.8 million.

+2020 Livestream

+On 28 July 2020, the band's YouTube channel released a livestream of the film as part of the band's 10th anniversary celebration.
+This video was up for 24 hours.